 Cozy Fall Getaways in Newport Beach

 Boasting a coastal palette that feels very much of the place, Lido House is an elevated beach house retreat that plays more than the good-taste card.
 For starters, it’s got a prime location smack-dab in the middle of Balboa Peninsula—a three-mile stretch of pristine waters hugging the sand.
 The hotel touts 130 guest rooms, including spacious suites and five custom-designed three-story cottages.
-It’ll be tempting to hang a Do Not Disturb sign on the door and lounge around, but hear us out.
 The Lido House houses a top-notch restaurant, The Mayor’s Table, which you’re going to want to snag a table at when hunger gets the better of you.
 The hotel’s rooftop bar is another perfect place to idle the evening—cocktail in hand, of course.

 While some people are on the lookout for a glitzy stay when navigating the field of potential hotels, others desire a place that’s rife with unique atmosphere.
-If you’re that sort of person, well, Doryman’s Inn is that sort of place.
 Picture a postcard-worthy seaside inn—carved oak furnishings, ornate chandeliers and chintz wallpaper, all of which are a little glamorous and a little quaint and a lot like a step back in time.
 (The elegance is even more evident at the hotel’s 21 Oceanfront restaurant).
 But even though this B&B exudes a quiet, romantic charm, it’s location—just a hop and a skip away from Newport Beach pier and Balboa Peninsula’s bustling restaurants and shops—imbues it with a sort of young, upbeat energy.

 Built back in the 1920’s, these rustic-chic dwellings were authentically restored to preserve their history.
 Choose from among 24 homes—fourteen individual cottages and ten dorm-style cottages with private rooms—most outfitted with front decks that open up to views of the endless ocean.
 (Some sit on a bluff, some on the beach, and others within hailing distance of the Beachcomber Cafe).
-Often used as film sets, these lodges can be tailored to a variety of getaways—romantic staycations, trips with the tots, girls-only weekends and even corporate team-building retreats.
-Simply looking to disconnect while checking out the Crystal Cove State Park’s Historic District and the region’s natural attractions?
-They’re perfect for that, too.
+While you’re there, check out the Crystal Cove State Park’s Historic District and the region’s natural attractions!

 Written By: Mariam Makatsaria